mjsalerno/UnoBot/README.md

-        Channel - the channel the bot connects to #uno Nick - if no value given it will default to unoBot BotOps - if no value given it will default to null this should be a list seperated by ',' and no spaces
+        Channel - the channel the bot connects to #uno Nick - if no value given it will default to unoBot BotOps - if no value given it will default to null this should be a list seperated by ',' and no spaces. the first user in this list should be the owner.

 ## Usage